'You get confidence when you talk to players from other countries': SG Pipers captain Navneet Kaur on importance of HIL - www.lokmattimes.com

 "We know the players from other countries.
 It was also good for them that they have also learnt a lot from us.
 So you get a lot of things to learn.
 You get confidence when you talk to players from other countries.
 So those things are very helpful," she explained.

-SG Pipers had a difficult campaign last season, finishing at the bottom of the table with one win ending with five points.
+SG Pipers had a difficult campaign last season, finishing at the bottom of the table with five points.
 However, the skipper is confident of a turnaround this year, with the team determined to make a fresh start.

 Reflecting on the previous season and the approach this year, Navneet said, "Last season was not so good, it was the first season for everyone.
 There was no idea about how and what things will happen but this season we have done full preparation from the auction.
 We have taken the players of the team together.
 So you will get to see a good combination."